SeaLiteral/cut-for-a-country-32/readme.md

 ## Characters
 There's currently two characters in the game:
-- Juul, a Christmas elf/gnome who got tired of living in a farm, so now he wants a castle.
+- Nissen, a Christmas elf/gnome who got tired of living in a farm, so now he wants a castle.
 His favourite holiday is Christmas.
 - Carrot, the King of the Cuts, who organizes the competition, but also participates in it somehow.
 Doesn't like Easter, because he's a carrot, and some Easter bunnies tend to eat those.
 He does need them to cut his hair though.

 Other characters I've thought of adding: